-Factors to consider when choosing a compost method
+Top factors to consider when choosing a compost method

 Do you need compost fast or slow?

 You are most likely to need compost quickly when you start a new garden.

 Do you have a lot of space or a little bit of space?

-Your climate (and pests)
+Your climate (and local pests!)

-A hot dry climate can drain moisture from above ground compost heap – it might be worth considering pit or trench composting.
+A hot dry climate can drain moisture from above ground compost heap – so you might want to consider pit or trench composting.

 How much energy – and time – do you have?

-If you’re not, then you might want to consider a method which does not involve a lot of turning, or a tool like a compost tumbler which make turning easier.
+If you’re not, then you might want to consider a method that does not involve a lot of turning or a tool like a compost tumbler which makes turning easier.